-Open Source Matters is the non-profit organization that provides organizational, legal and financial support for the Joomla! open-source project.
-It is responsible for all project activities that are not the responsibility of the production working group or the community working group.
-These include areas such as operations management, events, the shop, marketing, and public relations in addition to brand management and licensing issues.
+Open Source Matters is the non-profit organisation that provides organisational, legal and financial support for the Joomla! open-source project.
+It is responsible for all project activities and it represents the teams operating under the departments who make up the organisation.

 2. What is the relationship between Open Source Matters and the Joomla!
 Project?

 Open Source Matters is the required legal entity for the Joomla!
 Project and exists to serve the sole benefit of the project as a whole.

 3. Where does Open Source Matters get its money?

 - advertising on the joomla.org websites

 - the Joomla!
 Shop

 4. What does Open Source Matters spend money on?

 - Supporting the presence of Joomla! booths and attendance of team members at IT events